dr-lizhiwei/dr-lizhiwei.github.io/_pages/about.md

 [//]: # (    <p>Your City, State 12345</p>)

-News: true  # includes a list of news items
+news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---